decentralized-identity/sidetree/docs/protocol.md

    To prevent spam attack causing transaction and operation stores to grow at an unhealthy rate, rate limiting is put in place.

-   The current implementation caps the number of operations allowed to be observed and processed to 1000 a second, and the cap for transactions is set to 300 per transaction time.
+   The current implementation caps the number of operations and transactions allowed to be observed and processed.
 The selection logic when the caps are exceeded is the following:

    higher fee per transaction comes first, if transaction fee is the same, lower transaction number comes first.